-Error Mitigation for QNNs on IBM Devices
+Error Mitigation for Quantum Neural Networks on IBM Quantum Devices

 [29]: